 Mom's only caution for this recipe is to constantly monitor the heat when browning the flour and vegetables.
 When in doubt, turn the heat down a little and cook a bit longer.

-This recipe is a little on the mild side as Cajun recipes go for a reason.
+This recipe is on the mild side compared to many Cajun recipes.
+There's a reason for that.
 Dad didn't like spicy foods.
-So we would make things mild and then add our own hot sauce and file at the end to suit our own tastes.
+So, we would make things mild and then add our own hot sauce and filรฉ at the end to suit our own tastes.

 Recipe